Skap3r/MovieWebsiteProject/README.md

 # Installation

-To download the package click [here](https://drive.google.com/file/d/0Bx-eO8wDMop7YnhPdzQ0akM2TFU/view?usp=sharing) and extract it.
+To download the project files click [here](https://drive.google.com/file/d/0Bx-eO8wDMop7YnhPdzQ0akM2TFU/view?usp=sharing) and extract it.

 You need Python 2.7 or higher installed to run this.
 To download Python click [here](https://www.python.org/downloads/)